 We maintain a significant portion of our tangible and intangible assets that are amortized or depreciated.
-During the fiscal year ended September 30, 2018, depreciation and amortization included in operating expense totaled \$2,120,746, compared to \$2,332,217 for the fiscal year ended September 30, 2017.
-This decrease of \$211,471, or approximately 9%, was largely the result of lower amortization expense related to the sale of certain non-core assets in fiscal year ended September 30, 2017, certain intangible assets becoming fully amortized in fiscal 2018 and certain property and equipment assets becoming fully depreciated.
+During the fiscal year ended September 30, 2019, depreciation and amortization included in operating expense totaled \$2,047,980, compared to \$2,120,746 for the fiscal year ended September 30, 2018.
+This decrease of \$72,766, or approximately 3%, was largely the result of certain intangible assets becoming fully amortized and certain property and equipment assets becoming fully depreciated.